armytag/langs/speedlang23/grammar.md

 The velar stop and velar fricative lose their labialization before /u/ and /ũ/.

-In closed syllables or those with nasal vowels, onset fricatives will become stops.[^3]
+In closed syllables or syllables with nasal vowels, onset fricatives become stops.[^3]

 Nasal codas only occur in a handful of words, all direct loans from the (fictional) Lompa language and related to sailing, suggesting that coda nasals developed developed into nasalized vowels before these loans entered the language.[^4]